-In the event that neither command works for your system or that you use a different Linux distribution or FreeBSD, the following packages are required:
+In the event that neither command works for your system or that you use a different Linux distribution or FreeBSD (FreeBSD is available up to Galera Cluster for MySQL 5.7), the following packages are required:

 - Percona XtraDB Database Server with wsrep API: Git, CMake, GCC and GCC-C++, Automake, Autoconf, and Bison, as well as development releases of libaio and neurses. - Galera Replication Plugin: SCons, as well as development releases of Boost, Check and OpenSSL.